-An Eligible Retiree and/or their covered Dependent(s) who are Medicare-eligible and choose to continue their current Medical and Prescriptions Drug Plan coverages under COBRA at retirement must be enrolled in BOTH Medicare Part A and Medicare Part B to enroll in COBRA.
+An Eligible Employee and/or their covered Dependent(s) who are Medicare-eligible and choose to continue their current Medical and Prescription Drug Plan coverages under COBRA at employment termination or retirement, must be enrolled in BOTH Medicare Part A and Medicare Part B prior to enrolling in COBRA or will not be eligible to enroll in COBRA Medical and Prescription Drug Plan coverages.

 If an Eligible Retiree chooses to enroll in COBRA coverage at retirement, the Retiree will permanently forfeit eligibility for all Retiree Plan coverages.